 Our systematic map focused on primary studies that assess the impacts of natural disturbances on soil and litter invertebrate biodiversity in forest ecosystems in field settings.
-To guide the scope of the work we formally defined five important PECOS elements: Population, Exposure, Comparison, Outcomes, Space (Table 1, Grames et al., 2019a).
+To guide the scope of the work we formally defined five PECOS elements: Population, Exposure, Comparison, Outcomes, Space (Table 1, Grames et al., 2019a).
 Our study methods follow existing guidelines (Collaboration for Environmental Evidence, 2018; Haddaway et al., 2018) and our preregistered protocol (Martin et al., 2021).
-We highlight any deviations from the protocol here and discuss them in more detail in the supplementary materials.
+To ensure total transparency, we have highlighted any deviations from the protocol.